-Bosvigo made it work well last academic year and lots of schools have not been able to deliver this outside of the school day.
+Bosvigo made it work well last term and lots of schools have not been able to deliver this outside of the school day.
 We are doing as much as we can with 7 people outside the school day.
 It is working well and there is good attendance from the children.
 We will not maximise our allocation with our current rate.
+What we save on TA wages will help supplement the cost we have to offset.
 Whether it is sustainable remains to be seen as our contribution gets greater.
 Governors agree it is preferable for children to receive more interventions outside of the school day.